letolabs/opentreeoflife-git-strategy/README.md

 points and a transition plan to a future where OTOL leverages as many of Git's features as possible, for code, data, configuration files of servers and various other uses.

+# Current Infrastructure

+Github, Bitbucket, NCBI, GBIF, S3, EC2, Linode, etc...

+## High Level Overview

+Input taxonomies come in from NCBI, GBIF and the "patch system".
+These are synthesized by X, then processed by Y and then are accessible via the Argus browser and the Treemachine API.

+# Author(s)

+Jonathan "Duke" Leto, Leto Labs LLC

+# License

+GPLv3.
+See LICENSE file for details.
+If you would like to use this content under a different license, please feel free to contact duke@leto.net.
+I don't bite.